 FTC Rules for Influencers

 On November 5, 2019, the FTC updated its guidelines for when and how influencers must disclose sponsorships to their followers.
 These rules apply to all businesses, including fintechs and other financial innovators.

 To define the scope of the term clearly, influencers are individuals who are able to affect purchase decisions of others because of their authority, knowledge, position or relationship with their audience.
 They typically wield that influence on social media.

 Per the FTC, influencers must now make it obvious when they have a relationship (“material connection”) with the brand.
 A “material connection” to the brand includes a personal, family, or employment relationship or a financial relationship – such as the payments for endorsements or receiving free or discounted products or services.

 For the world of investment advice, the FTC guidelines are about to become very relevant.
 It is true that influencer marketing is currently prohibited by the SEC Advertising Rule (see below) in very explicit terms because it falls into the territory of testimonials and endorsements.
-However, proposed SEC rule amendments are in the works, so firms should be prepared to update their compliance programs if influencer marketing becomes part of their overall marketing toolkit.
+However, proposed SEC rule amendments are in the works, so firms should be prepared to update their compliance programs if they plan to use influencers in their marketing toolkit.
 Any influencer communications would need to be reviewed per FTC guidelines as well as proposed changes to the Advertising Rule.

 SEC Advertising Rule: Changes Ahead?

 The SEC Advertising (Rule 206(4)-1) and Solicitation (Rule 206(4)-3) Rules were defined in the Investment Advisers Act of 1940.
 They establish firm guidelines, but at the same time, these rules have not been substantially updated in nearly 60 years!
 Given the age of the rules, they refer only to print, radio, and television advertising, and they remain silent on new forms of media and advertising.

 The safest bet for most companies has been simply to assume that the rules apply to any other form of advertising as well.
 However, the rules were designed for a mass-media world and do not neatly apply to our highly-targeted and social digital era.
-As currently written, these regulations create unworkable constraints in today's marketing climate.
+As currently written, these regulations create unworkable constraints in today's digital world.